ohler55/oj/pages/Options.md

 Call `as_json()` methods on dump, default is false.
 The option is ignored in the :compat and :rails mode.

+### :use_raw_json [Boolean]

+Call `raw_json()` methods on dump, default is false.
+The option is accepted in the :compat and :rails mode even though it is not supported by other JSON gems.
+It provides a means to optimize dump or generate performance.
+The `raw_json(depth, indent)` method should be called only by Oj.
+It is not intended for any other use.
+This is mean to replace the abused `to_json` methods.
+Calling `Oj.dump` inside the `raw_json` with the object itself when `:use_raw_json` is true will result in an infinite loop.

 ### :use_to_hash [Boolean]

 Call `to_hash()` methods on dump, default is false.
 The option is ignored in